cod3astro/neuralprot_beta/README.md

 ---

-*Built for the CAFA (Critical Assessment of protein Function Annotation) research community.*
+*Built for the research community.*